Hyundai Glovis086280.KS

 Most revenue is contracted rather than spot: finished-vehicle transport, parts distribution, and knock-down kit supply are governed by renewable agreements with Hyundai Motor and Kia, with rates adjusted periodically to reflect fuel and market conditions.
 In ocean shipping, the company mixes affiliate cargo with third-party contracts won from other automakers, often multi-year deals tied to route commitments.
 The trading arm earns margins on aggregating parts and materials for overseas plants, and the used-car business collects auction and platform fees.
 A meaningful share of logistics work is subcontracted to outside truckers and carriers, so Glovis functions partly as an orchestrator earning a management spread.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Hyundai Glovis →
+Commission a full SEC-based report on Hyundai Glovis →

 Hyundai Glovis coverage